 Side effects might include:

 - Fast or irregular heartbeats.
-Call your doctor right away if you have this side effect.
+Call your provider right away if you have this side effect.

 Oral steroids (also called corticosteroids) are medicines you take by mouth, as pills, capsules, or liquids.
 They are not quick-relief medicines, but are often given for 7 to 14 days when your symptoms flare-up.
 Sometimes you might have to take them for longer.